Accounts & Subscriptions

 No, we don't.
 Using the "Support this Publisher" links benefits the publisher, not us.

 Our publication is listed on Duotrope.
 How do we accept submissions through Duotrope?

-You can't accept submissions through Duotrope itself.
+Duosuma is linked to Duotrope, our writers' resource, but operates separately.
+You can't accept submissions directly through Duotrope per se, but you can accept them through the Duosuma service.
 Duotrope provides listings with information about publications and agents.
 Those listings are provided at no charge to the publisher/agent and are administered by our staff.

 Can I link to your site?

 Yes!
 That's one of the nicest things you can do for us.
 Get link graphics and code snippets.

 Is Duotrope hiring?